BBVA/apicheck/docs/source/home/internals.rst

 Commands
 ++++++++

-Commands are a small programs that have more specific things.
-These commands follow the \*NIX philosophy: a lot os small pieces, but that can be connected between them.
+Commands are programs with well-defined small jobs.
+Commands follow the \*NIX philosophy: multiple small elements that can be connected together.

-You can imagine this commands as a ``awk`` or ``grep`` commands.
+You can compare those commands to ``awk`` or ``grep``.
 Small, but powerful.

 .. _tools_reference:

 Tools
 +++++

-Tools does more complex things that a command.
-You also can chain with commands.
+Tools are more convoluted than commands.
+The problem they solve is more complex.
+You also can chain them along with commands.

 .. _data_generation:

 Data generation
 ---------------

-All data generation tools are placed into apicheck.core.generator.
-Inside this package you can find apicheck.core.generator.open_api_strategy with the default strategy for open api files.
+Data generation tools are placed inside the `apicheck.core.generator` package.
+For instance `apicheck.core.generator.open_api_strategy` that implements the default data generation strategy for OpenAPI files.

 .. note::
-    By the moment string format it's not supported.
+    At the moment string formating is not supported.

-The generator will use the Faker package to generate data, following the openapi specification.
+The generator uses a Python package named ``Faker`` to generate fake data following the OpenAPI specification.

 Request definition
 ++++++++++++++++++

-The overall definition used across the file is the request definition.
 A request definition describe, in a very simple terms, how the request will look like.
-This definition allways have the same fields:
+This definition always have the same fields:

 .. code-block:: yaml